 Parks add value to nearby homes, and parks provide opportunities for outdoor recreation and enjoyment in public spaces that everyone can access for free.
 Eddy is leading the way to create a parks and recreation district in Gresham and potentially East Multnomah County.
-He is launching a participatory budgeting process so that the community can decide how to invest up to $5 million in parks.
+The effort would provide more parks and recreation in every part of the city.

 Eddy also launched Gresham’s first-ever participatory budgeting process for park investments.
 Through this process, community members get to decide how the city should invest up to $5 million.
 This transparent, community-driven process will change how the city does business – to the benefit of Gresham families.